ania7x/Spitogatos/read_me_first.txt

-1. Download XAMPP includes Apache, MySQL, and PHP  from https://www.apachefriends.org/ ( I downloaded the one for windows)
+1. Download and install XAMPP includes Apache, MySQL, and PHP  from https://www.apachefriends.org/ ( I downloaded the one for windows)

 2.Create the spitogatos Folder: Inside the XAMPP htdocs directory, create a folder named spitogatos.